The Rookie (TV series)

-The Rookie is an American police procedural crime drama television series created by Alexi Hawley for ABC.
-The series follows John Nolan, a man in his forties, who becomes the oldest rookie at the Los Angeles Police Department.
-The series is produced by ABC Signature and Entertainment One; it is based on real-life Los Angeles Police Department officer William Norcross, who moved to Los Angeles in 2015 and joined the department in his mid-40s.
+The Rookie is an American police procedural television series created by Alexi Hawley for ABC.
+The series stars Nathan Fillion, Alyssa Diaz, Richard T. Jones, Titus Makin Jr., Mercedes Mason, Melissa O'Neil, Eric Winter, Afton Williamson, Mekia Cox, Shawn Ashmore, Jenna Dewan, Tru Valentino, and Lisseth Chavez.
+It follows John Nolan, a man in his 40s, who becomes the oldest rookie at the Los Angeles Police Department (LAPD).
+It is based on real-life LAPD officer William Norcross, who moved to Los Angeles in 2015 and joined the department in his mid-40s.

-The series stars Nathan Fillion, Alyssa Diaz, Richard T. Jones, Titus Makin Jr., Melissa O'Neil, Afton Williamson, Mekia Cox, Shawn Ashmore, Michael Trucco and Eric Winter.
-The Rookie premiered on October 16, 2018.
-In March 2022, the series was renewed for a fifth season, which premiered on September 25, 2022.
+Produced by 20th Television and Lionsgate Television, The Rookie premiered on October 16, 2018.
+In April 2024, the series was renewed for a seventh season, which premiered on January 7, 2025.
+In April 2025, the series was renewed for an eighth season, which is scheduled to premiere on January 6, 2026.
+A spin-off series, The Rookie: Feds, aired from 2022 to 2023 and followed the oldest rookie in the Federal Bureau of Investigation.
+That series was cancelled after one season.
+Another spin-off series is in development under the working title The Rookie: North.

 Premise

-The series follows John Nolan, a 45-year-old newly divorced man from Pennsylvania, who, after inadvertently helping police officers during a bank robbery, moves to Los Angeles to pursue a new career as a police officer in the Los Angeles Police Department (LAPD).
-After graduating from the Police Academy as the oldest rookie on the force, Nolan must navigate the dangerous, unpredictable nature of his job and is determined to make it in his new career despite the challenges.
+The series follows John Nolan, a 40-year-old newly divorced man from Pennsylvania, who, nine months after helping police officers during a bank robbery in his hometown, Foxburg, moves to Los Angeles to pursue a new career as a police officer in the LAPD.
+After graduating from the police academy as the oldest rookie on the force, Nolan must navigate the dangerous, unpredictable nature of his job.
+He is determined to make it in his new career despite the challenges.

-Series lead Nathan Fillion stated during an interview that the drama was inspired by a true story as the LAPD is one of just two agencies that accepts new officers over the age of 37.
-The man whose story inspired the premise of the show was later revealed to be Bill Norcross, a college friend of executive producer Jon Steinberg, who based the show on his story.
+During an interview, series lead Nathan Fillion said that the drama was inspired by a true story, as the LAPD is one of just two agencies that accepts new officers over the age of 37.
+The man whose story inspired the premise of the show was later revealed to be William Norcross, a college friend of executive producer Jon Steinberg's, who based the show on his story.
 Norcross continues to serve in the LAPD and also as executive producer on The Rookie.